EnriqueTor/Hangman/README.md

 - Multiplayer

 Once you enter multiplayer mode, you can create a game or play an active game.
-To create a game, just click on ÒCreate GameÓ and you will be able to set a title and select up to 3 friends.
+To create a game, just click on "Create Game" and you will be able to set a title and select up to 3 friends.
 Then pick the amount of words you want to compete.
 Creating your own multiplayer game will allow you to have a small leaderboard where you can compete against your friends and track how many points and rounds each user did.
 Eventually in a future update the idea is to include a chat so you can have fun with your friends.

 <b>HOW TO SETUP THE GAME</b>